Stefan-Z-Camilleri/akka.net/docs/articles/streams/builtinstages.md

 **completes** when upstream completes and all consumed substreams complete

+#Time aware stages

+Those stages operate taking time into consideration.

+####InitialTimeout

+If the first element has not passed through this stage before the provided timeout, the stream is failed with a ``TimeoutException``.

+**emits** when upstream emits an element

+**backpressures** when downstream backpressures

+**completes** when upstream completes or fails if timeout elapses before first element arrives

+**cancels** when downstream cancels

+####CompletionTimeout

+If the completion of the stream does not happen until the provided timeout, the stream is failed with a ``TimeoutException``.

+**emits** when upstream emits an element

+**backpressures** when downstream backpressures

+**completes** when upstream completes or fails if timeout elapses before upstream completes

+**cancels** when downstream cancels

+####IdleTimeout

+If the time between two processed elements exceeds the provided timeout, the stream is failed with a ``TimeoutException``.
+The timeout is checked periodically, so the resolution of the check is one period (equals to timeout value).

+**emits** when upstream emits an element

+**backpressures** when downstream backpressures

+**completes** when upstream completes or fails if timeout elapses between two emitted elements

+**cancels** when downstream cancels

+####BackpressureTimeout

+If the time between the emission of an element and the following downstream demand exceeds the provided timeout, the stream is failed with a ``TimeoutException``.
+The timeout is checked periodically, so the resolution of the check is one period (equals to timeout value).

+**emits** when upstream emits an element

+**backpressures** when downstream backpressures

+**completes** when upstream completes or fails if timeout elapses between element emission and downstream demand.

+**cancels** when downstream cancels

+####KeepAlive

+Injects additional (configured) elements if upstream does not emit for a configured amount of time.

+**emits** when upstream emits an element or if the upstream was idle for the configured period

+**backpressures** when downstream backpressures

+**completes** when upstream completes

+**cancels** when downstream cancels

+####InitialDelay

+Delays the initial element by the specified duration.

+**emits** when upstream emits an element if the initial delay is already elapsed

+**backpressures** when downstream backpressures or initial delay is not yet elapsed

+**completes** when upstream completes

+**cancels** when downstream cancels

 #Fan-in stages

 These stages take multiple streams as their input and provide a single output combining the elements from all of